 Baked Donut Tips for Best Results

-- If you don't have a piping bag, the easiest way to fill your doughnut pan is by using a ziplock bag with the tip cut off to pipe the dough.
+- Piping bag hack: if you don't have a piping bag, the easiest way to fill your doughnut pan is by using a ziplock bag with the tip cut off to pipe the dough.

-- Bake until the tops of each donut are almost golden brown and a toothpick comes out clean.
+- Don't over bake: bake until the tops of each donut are almost golden brown and a toothpick comes out clean.
 Don't over-bake to achieve that great fluffy texture.

 You can store these donuts in an airtight container at room temperature for up to 3 days, but if it's quite hot where you are, I suggest storing them in the fridge so the glaze doesn't melt.
 You can store them in the fridge for up to 5 days.
 Donuts are, of course, always best fresh within the first 2 days, but these keep pretty well for up to 5.